ColoradoChristianUniversity/CIS-230-SP25/Ethics/JD Olson/Ethics-Week5-JD.md

 **Me:** I just wanted you to explain why your assignment looks almost like a 1 for 1 copy of the (Youtube Video) and why that might have happened?

-**Student:** Ok, so basically I didn't have any time and just copied the Youtube video.
+**Student:** Ok, so basically I didn't have any time and just used the Youtube video.

 #### Scripture Reference: